helm/helm-www/content/en/docs/chart_template_guide/function_list.md

 ### fromJson

-The `fromJson` function takes a YAML string and returns an object that can be used in templates.
+The `fromJson` function takes a JSON string and returns an object that can be used in templates.

 `File at: jsons/person.json`
 ```json